katcipis/katcipis.github.io/_posts/2016-09-17-fun-with-nil-interfaces.markdown

 with the string type, and a nil string pointer as data.
 The variable holds that, which is not nil.

-This image stole from Russ Cox post may make it more clear:
+This image stolen from Russ Cox post may make it more clear:

 ![interface{}](http://research.swtch.com/gointer3.png)